Ale9806/Bash-Scrpiting-/Intro_linux.md

 ###### SPECIAL Signal :
 kill is a specila signal, in has to be run from another therminal, therefore you need the Process Identifier (PID) to be able to stop the process:
-To find the PID you can use the ps comand to
+To find the PID you can use the `ps` comand